-Let's get this out of the way first: it is not essential to have a website in order to start freelancing.
-If setting up a website is going to be really problematic for you right now, you have my permission to skip it: keep reading this section for instructions on what to do.
+Let's get this out of the way first: it's not essential to have a website in order to start freelancing.
+If setting up a website feels like too big a step for you right now, you don't need to.